Commuting matrices and the Hilbert scheme of points on affine spaces: Introduction

 where $V_1:=V$, $V_0=V^{\oplus n}\oplus\mathbb{C}$ and $V_{i}=V^{\oplus \binom{n}{1-i}}$ for $i<0$, which are exact everywhere except at degree $0$ (grading of the complex is given by the twisting). \end{enumerate} Furthermore, using the above correspondence, we also show that the $\Hilb^{[c]}(\C^n)$ is isomorphic (as a scheme) to a GIT quotient of $\calc(n,c)\times\Hom(W,V)$ by $GL(V)$, where $\calc(n,c)$ denotes the variety of $n$ commuting $c\times c$ matrices.

 The correspondence between items (1) and (2) as well as the isomorphism between Hilbert scheme and the GIT quotient of $\calc(n,c)\times\Hom(W,V)$ by $GL(V)$ are already present in the representation theory literature, see for instance \cite{See}, \cite[Appendix by M. V. Nori]{Seshadri} and \cite{Van}, and more recently \cite{Vacca2,Gustavsen,Vacca1}.
-However, our presentation is more down-to-earth and closer to Nakajima's description which is familiar to algebraic geometers.

 The correspondence with the so-called perfect extended monads is new.
 In fact, we introduce in Section \ref{ext-monads} a new class of objects, \emph{extended monads} (cf. Definition \ref{l-ext}), which generalize the usual monads originally introduced by Horrocks in the 1960's \cite{HO} and much studied by several authors since then.
-The basic theory of extended monads is developed here, with a focus on what we call perfect extended monads.
+Furthermore, Fl\o ystad showed that the dual of the Horrocks--Mumford rank 2 bundle on $\p4$ also arises as the cohomology of an extended monad cf. \cite{Floystad}, while extended monads also arised in the mathematical physics literature \cite{Szabo}.
+With this motivations in mind, the basic theory of extended monads is developed here, with a focus on what we call perfect extended monads.
 We provide a cohomological characterization of the sheaves that arise as cohomology of a perfect extended monad on projective spaces (see Proposition \ref{Character} below), showing, in particular, that ideal sheaves of zero dimensional subschemes do satisfy the required conditions.